Even though in-flight injuries are rare when compared to car accident injuries, air travel injuries do occur.

 In order to determine who is responsible for the damages and injuries in your particular case, it’s important to consult an in-flight injury attorney.

-Legal rules that apply to in-flight injuries can be quite complicated and only an experienced lawyer can help you obtain the compensation for your injuries, medical bills, pain and suffering.
+Legal rules that apply to in-flight injuries can be quite complicated and only an experienced lawyer can help you obtain compensation for your injuries, medical bills, pain, and suffering.

 If the airline failed to provide a high standard of care, it can be sued for negligence if you sustained injuries on one of its planes.

 The airline can be held responsible for your in-flight injuries if it failed to prevent injuries from happening because of: